mrazjava/booklink-frontend-vue/README.md

    - programming of new features, bug fixing, depending on branch may be unstable

 ## Playground Scripts
-The fastest way to try booklink locally is to run one of the playground scripts:
+The fastest way to try booklink locally is to run the playground script:
 ```
-# candidate release: runs off of latest master branch images (hosted on dockerhub)
-./master.sh
-# or
-./develop.sh
+./booklink.sh [master|develop|build]
 ```
-These scripts are quick wrappers of what otherwise would have been manual invocation of `docker-compose` below.
+This script is a wrapper of what otherwise would have been manual invocation of `docker-compose` below.

 ## docker-compose<sup>1</sup>
 Composition of docker images is used as a convenience feature to quickly and easily run (or try out) the